tedvankessel/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

 	Train two classification models (sklearn random forest and logistic regression) Identify most important features influencing the predictions and visualize their impact using SHAP library Save best models with their performance metrics

+ To run the files it is necessary to import the required files.
+These include:

  This file can be run from the command line or imported as a class and run with another program